kursion/dbfeazy/README.md

 # DBFeazy

+*-- What if a database was as cheap as a variable? --*

 DBFeazy allows you to have a single, simple and small DB.

 *NOTE: this project was developped using NodeJS and CoffeeScript.*